 Hatshpsut Temple – Deir El- Bahari

-The temple of Queen Hatsheput has unique style consist of 3 floors cut into the cliffs of the mountain of the Valley of the Kings, queen Hatshpsut was buried in the Valley of the Kings with the pharaohs
+The temple of Queen Hatshepsut has unique style consist of 3 floors cut into the cliffs of the mountain of the Valley of the Kings, queen Hatshepsut was buried in the Valley of the Kings with the pharaohs.

-We discovered her mummy in the Egyptian Museum store rooms now it is displayed in the Mummy room
+We discovered her mummy in the storerooms of the Egyptian Museum now it is displayed in the royal Mummy room.